aduquehd/realtime-chat/README.md

 to the login or rooms url.
 You can start having fun now ;)

-1. You can go to `localhost:8000/chat/rooms/1` to see the API response with all chats of the room by the ID wrote in the URL
+1. You can go to `localhost:8000/chat/rooms/1` to see the API response with all chats of the room by the ID wrote in the URL.